 A dose of vitamin C is known to improve the amount and constancy.
 It works by increasing the amount of water in your cervical mucus.
 It also increases blood flow to your womb, making it more suitable for pregnancy.
 There are lots of fruit plentiful in Vitamin C including oranges, strawberries and peppers.
 Be careful not to overdose as too much vitamin C can cause your mucus to become too acidic.

 Flaxseed is works well with the estrogen in your body.
-Improved estrogen levels causes more fertile mucus to be produced.
-It work in a similar way to Evening primrose oil, however you can take it throughout your whole cycle.
+Improve your estrogen levels and you’ll make more fertile mucus .
+It works in a similar way to evening primrose oil, however you can take it throughout your whole cycle.
 Flaxseed provides your body with lots of healthy fatty acid oils for healthy baby growth.

 Improve Egg White Cervical Mucus Quality

 11. Eat Healthy

 For a better quality cervical mucus, start to increase your vegetable intake.
 This will make your cervical mucus more alkaline (high pH).
 Sperm survive better in an alkaline environment than acidic.
 There are whole diets dedicated to eating alkaline foods.
-If you don’t want to go too drastic, start but cutting out too many acidic processed and sugary foods.
+If you don’t want to go too drastic, start buy cutting out too many acidic processed and sugary foods.

 12. Fertile CM Supplement

 If you like the idea of taking a multi-vitamin to improve your cervical mucus then try Fertile CM.
 It contains a lot of the vitamins we have already recommended such as L arginine, vitamin C and calcium.
-This supplement is a triple threat as it improves the amount, consistency and quality of your fertile mucus.
+As a result, this supplement is a triple threat as it improves the amount, consistency and quality of your fertile mucus.